A Stochastic Quasi-Newton Method in the Absence of Common Random Numbers: Introduction

-and, given a precise metric, is maximally close to $B_k$.
-When step sizes are properly controlled, and under appropriate assumptions on $\phi$ and the starting point $x_0$, employing such updates results in theoretical superlinear convergence of a QN method; see \cite{NW}[Chapter 6] for a detailed introduction to this topic.
+and, given a precise metric, is closest to $B_k$.
+When step sizes are properly controlled, and under appropriate assumptions on $\phi$ and the starting point $x_0$, employing such updates results in superlinear convergence of a QN method; see Chapter 6 in \cite{NW} for a detailed introduction to this topic.

 To aid our discussion, we introduce two pieces of notation,